Counselling for Children, Teens, & Adults

 Why work with me?

 There are many counsellors out there, and finding the right fit is important.
 What sets my work apart is the space I create for you to feel safe, respected, and supported at your own pace.
-My approach is always personalized — I draw from methods like CBT, DBT, EFT, EMDR, and Solution-Focused Therapy to match your unique needs rather than following a one-size-fits-all model.
+My approach is always personalized — I draw from CBT, DBT, EFT, SFT, and EMDR to match your unique needs and goals rather than following a one-size-fits-all model.

 Because I’ve lived and worked cross-culturally, I bring a deep understanding of the complexities of identity, transition, and belonging.
 Along with my experience as both a counsellor and an educator for more than a decade, I’m able to support individuals and families with compassion and practical tools.